plone/documentation/docs/contributing/core/index.md

 make run
 ```

-See more `make` options/targets in the READMEs of the `buildout.coredev` repo.
+See more `make` options/targets in the READMEs of the `buildout.coredev` repo: https://github.com/plone/buildout.coredev/blob/6.1/README-make.md

 (contributing-core-work-with-git-label)=